roeiyosef/Deep-Learning-Image-to-GPS-Project/README.md

     Extracts compact embeddings that serve as input for the **Triplet Loss**.
 We use **Hard Negative Mining** on these embeddings to separate confusing scenes that look alike but are far apart.
 ---

 ## Data & Model Setup

 Due to file size limits, the dataset and model weights are hosted on Google Drive.
-**You must download and place them correctly for the code to run.**

-## Data & Model Setup

-Due to file size limits, the dataset and model weights are hosted on Google Drive.
 You must download and place them correctly for the code to run.